Unsupervised Children Policy

 Children ten years of age and under must be directly supervised at all times by a parent or responsible caregiver (high school age and older).

 If a child 10 years of age or under is unattended, staff members will search the library to find the parent or caregiver and ask them to supervise and stay with the child.
+If lack of supervision is a repeated problem, library staff may ask those involved to leave the library for the day.

-If a child who is not yet high school age is left at the library at closing, staff members will ask the patron to call and make sure that a ride is coming.
+If a child who is not yet high school age is left at the library at closing, staff members will ask the child to call make sure that a ride is coming.
 At least two staff members will stay for 15 minutes with the child.
 After 15 minutes, the police may be called to come and wait with the child.
-High school age patrons may be left alone except in times of severe weather or other seemingly unsafe conditions.
+High school age patrons may be left alone except in times of severe weather or other unsafe conditions.

 Download Policy